-As an MNCPA Scholars Mentor, you are committing to your scholar for the 2018-19 school year.
+As an MNCPA Scholars mentor, you are committing to your scholar for the 2022-23 school year.
 You are the person the scholar will turn to for advice on a variety of issues, and it's essential that you are up to the challenge and passionate about your role.
 It is your job to be an inspiring and encouraging addition to your scholar’s life.

 Being a mentor is more than sitting down, every-so-often, to talk about goals and dreams.
 It's a commitment to do everything you can to help this student succeed and reach his or her goals.

 - Send at least one e-mail and two text messages to your scholar per month.

 - Have a conversation over the phone at least once per month.

 - Meet your scholar for lunch or coffee once per semester.

 - Attend at least five MNCPA Scholars events.